shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/ad-ops-set-up-mraid-full-screen-interstitials.md

 ## Placement settings

-To set up your placement, first create a placement and then configure the settings listed below:
+To set up your placement,
+1. create a placement
+2. configure the settings listed below:

 In the **Allowed Media** section, select the **Other** button and include the **Interstitial: Interstitial** media type.